eliaspfeffer/Blueprint-Bryan-Johnson-3D-visualisation/README.txt

 === Blueprint Bryan Johnson 3D Visualization ===

-Goal:
+Goal: have a visualisation of how old your individual organs are, by only looking at the data.

-Have a 3D rendering of a human body and its organs with the organs marked in colors (green = age 18, dark red = age 120).
+1. Have a 3D rendering of a human body and its organs with the organs marked in colors (green = age 18, dark red = age 120).
+Something similar to this: https://www.zygotebody.com/#nav=7.83,82.56,287.28,0,0,0,0&sel=p:;h:;s:;c:0;o:0&layers=0,1,3069 ... but marked in colours depending on individual age.

-Have as many datapoints being added and synced (best common ground I guess would be apple health) automatically.
+2. Have as many datapoints automatically being added and synced and interpreted as possible (best API-reference-point for all sensors would be apple health, I guess).

 Daily sensors to implement: